cheryljyx/msne-rl-finance/README.md

 0. Introduction

-0.1 Markov Chain class
+- Markov Chain class

-0.2 Markov Reward Process class
+- Markov Reward Process class

 1. Markov Decision Process

-1.1 MDP class
+- MDP class

-1.2 Policy iteration
+- Policy iteration

-1.3 value iteration
+- Value iteration

 2. Reinforcement Learning

 The following RL algorithms build on the MDP we developed in the previous section.
 We use the MDP to generate episodes of observations, but avoid using any transition/expected reward.
 Then we implement the following model-free algorithm to solve the optimal value functions / policy.

   2.1 Model-free prediction

-2.1.1 Monte Carlo learning
+  - Monte Carlo learning

-2.1.2 TD(0) learning
+  - TD(0) learning

   2.2 Model-free control

-2.2.1 Sarsa(0)
+  - Sarsa(0)

-2.2.2 Q-learning
+  - Q-learning

   2.3 Value function approximation

-2.3.1 Sarsa(0)
+  - Sarsa(0)

-2.3.2 Q-learning
+  - Q-learning

   2.4 Policy Gradient

-2.4.1 REINFORCE algorithm
+  - REINFORCE algorithm